maskaz/433_window_sensor/Readme.md

 Ad.1.
 SPST Reed switches needs to be pulled up by 4.7k resistors, so it will reduce a bit batteries life.
-      If you will find small SPDT type,use it.
+Better use SPDT type.